-2. Email Your MP
+1. Email Joe Hockey & Your MP

-3. Engage Your Local Media
+3. Amplify Your Voice Through Local Media

 Click here to download a PDF guide to contacting your local media.

 A simple letter to the editor or call to a radio station can spark a community conversation or help shift the debate.
 Will you lend your voice to this effort?

 For links to local newspaper and radio station's contact details, click here.

 We are running a free webinar on May 19th for supporters who wish to be further equipped for campaigning on aid in 2014, and for those who wish to mobilise others.
 The webinar will highlight skills and resources for campaigning and influencing public opinion.
-There will also be time for questions about Australia's overseas aid program, Micah Challenge's 2014 campaigns, and advocacy strategies & tactics.
+There will also be time for questions about Australia's overseas aid program, the recent budget, Micah Challenge's 2014 campaigns, and advocacy strategies & tactics.

 This will take place on 19 May 8:00-9:30pm (AEST).